alesav/umob_appium/tests/docs/account-button-solution.md

 - Waits 3 seconds for the account screen to load
 - Checks if any account screen indicators are visible:
   - "Personal info"
-  - "Payment settings"
+  - "Payment methods"
   - "Invite friends"
-  - "My Rides & Tickets"
+  - "My rides"
 - If account screen didn't load, retries up to 5 times
 - Provides detailed logging for debugging